Follow these few steps to dramatically improve the quality of your CV:

-When compiling your Personal Statement, try to satisfy the requirements stipulated in the people / job specification for which you are applying.
-We find it is easier to write a personal statement last; noting down some of your career highlights and key skills while writing the rest of your CV.
+When compiling your personal statement, try to satisfy the requirements stipulated in the people / job specification for which you are applying.
+We find it is easier to write a personal statement last; you can note down some of your career highlights and key skills while writing the rest of your CV.

 How Many Pages Should a CV Be?

 You've probably been told not to exceed two pages.
 However, there is no set limit.
 As a guideline: a one page CV is normally enough for a graduate or someone with a limited career history.
 A two-three page CV is about average length.

 Obviously, the length of your CV depends upon your level and your career history - an executive CV will no doubt be much longer than one for a recent graduate.

 A common mistake to make with your CV is to list all your personal information: height, weight, place of birth etc. These details are irrelevant and will take up much-needed room for other, more relevant information.
 It is a good idea to include your date of birth, nationality, marital status and whether you hold a driving licence at the bottom of the CV - not at the top!

 What's the difference between a CV and résumé?

 The term 'CV' comes from the Latin expression curriculum vitae, which means 'the course of life.'
 A traditional CV is a one page document that summarises an applicant’s employment history, past experience, and credentials.
 CVs are most often used in the UK, but are also used in the United States as a more inclusive form of a résumé in academic or medical fields.
 An American CV lists all scholarly credentials, professional employment, published work, and significant accomplishments.

 An American résumé resembles a CV in the United Kingdom; it includes the same information and has a similar format.
 As a rule of thumb, printed resumes are limited to one page while digital resumes can be slightly longer so that all the necessary information is included.
 A résumé is ultimately a marketing tool that is used to entice employers to offer an interview, not a job.